amitbacancy/ejabberd-mod-apns/README.md

 ### Requirements

-Module should be working fine with Ejabberd 14+.
+This module should be working well with Ejabberd 14+.

+However this module uses the *FastXML* library, which was included since version 16.02.

+If you want to use it with older versions, you have two options:

+1. Add the *FastXML* library as a dependency of your version.
+2. Replace all the *fxml* calls to *xml* (from *p1_xml* library).

 #### Dependencies